Fix issues with Display campaigns

 If your tag isn't working, then your remarketing lists may not populate, and you won't be able to use these lists for targeting.
 If the list membership is too low, your ads may not be able to show for privacy reasons.

-For dynamic remarketing, tag parameters such as product IDs also help identify which products users viewed, and if there are issues with the parameters, the dynamic ads may show products that are not as relevant.
+For dynamic remarketing, tag parameters such as product IDs also help identify which products users viewed.
+If there are issues with the parameters, the dynamic ads may show less relevant products.

 If the number of eligible items in your feed has dropped, or some items have been disapproved, then your dynamic ads won't be able to show relevant products to potential customers.